syt1209/notebook.github.io/dataManagement.md

 **Main takeways**
 - Types of research data.
+- The research lifecycle.
-- The research data lifecycle.
+- The data lifecycle.
+- Common data formats and file types that facilitate long-term access to data.
+- Significance of observing file naming conventions and version control.
+- Documentation needed to facilitate accessibility and reproducibility of findings.
 - The documentation needed to facilitate accessibility and reproducibility of research findings.
 - The intent of data policies
 - Major government funding agencies currently requiring data management plans.